Why Is My Cat Sneezing? Expert Insights from a Vet

 If your cat sleeps with you, consider using a humidifier in the bedroom to help hydrate the nasal passages.
 This will also make it easier to wipe away the nose crusts.

-Bring your cat into the bathroom with you when you shower
+Bring your cat into the bathroom while you shower

 When you go to shower, let your cat lounge on the bathroom floor and skip the ceiling fan.
 The humidified, warm, steamy air can help them breathe better.